-- 7-f) Streets or alleys adjacent to an open channel shall have the edge of the pavement designed with an elevation of minimum of one (1) foot above Flood Mitigation elevation or as directed by the City Engineer City Engineer or his designee. - g) Where additional hydraulic capacity is required on the street, the proposed street gradient must be increased or curb inlets and storm sewers installed to remove a portion of the flow. - 8-h),The maximum cConcentrated flow directed into the street (from driveways, flumes, etc.) is 2 cfs.only permitted if calculations are provided that demonstrate that the receiving street has capacity to convey this flow to the next downstream inlet without exceeding the spread limits found in Table 3.4.
+- g) Where additional hydraulic capacity is required on the street, the proposed street gradient must be increased or curb inlets and storm sewers installed to remove a portion of the flow. - h) The maximum concentrated flow directed into the street (from driveways, flumes, etc.) is 2 cfs.